 If it starts to feel overwhelming, then it is skillful to calm down.
 Nothing works perfectly all the time, but bringing something pleasant or neutral into the forefront of your awareness and letting everything else fall to the background tends to be calming.
 This could be your body breathing, the pressure of your body on the chair and the floor, or imagining you are with someone who cares about you, or that you are in a favourite place.
 If your attention wanders somewhere else, you can acknowledge where it has gone and then gently bring it back to your chosen focus.
 Once you feel more calm, you can decide if you would like to continue with that calming practice or open into wider experiencing again.

 Dissociating is another way of feeling overwhelmed, but instead of emotional arousal it involves shutting down.
 This can feel numb, unreal, spacey, or as if you were out of your body.
-Instead of calming, it will likely be more helpful if you stimulate your senses.
+Instead of emphasizing calming, it will likely be more helpful if you stimulate your senses.
 You could open your eyes and taking in the colours and the forms around you.
 If you are alone, you could slap your legs gently to stimulate them, if you are meditating with others, you could massage your legs silently.
-You could wiggle your toes and feet and your body in your chair, and invite yourself back down into your body.
+You could wiggle your toes and feet and your body in your chair, feel the chair and the ground supporting you, and invite yourself back down into your body.
 Once you feel grounded and in your body, you might try some calming meditation before opening it up again if you like.

 You can meditate by sitting on a chair or meditation cushion and mat, by lying on a mat or a bed, or you could try astronauts’ pose, by lying on a mat and putting your legs and feet up on a chair.
 Find a posture you can settle into for a while.
 If it becomes uncomfortable, feel free to shift your posture quietly or even stand up for a while if you like.